 Various software packages are available related to meteors and meteor data processing.

 MetRec (Meteor Recognizer) is a software package for the automatic detection and analysis of video meteors.
-It can be used both to inspect video tapes offline, and to do online recognition for an automatic video meteor camera.
+It can be used both to inspect video tapes/DVD offline, and to do online recognition for an automated video system.

 QRicht provides you with all required information to aim your cameras for double-station observations based on the observation time, the geographic coordinates of 2, 3 or 4 stations, the height in the atmosphere of the aiming point and the geographic coordinates of the aiming point in the atmosphere.